 The Safety of Where You Are Driving

-Of course, the obvious reason why you shouldn’t let your gas tank get close to empty is in the case of the car running out and not being close to a gas station.
+Of course, the obvious reason why you shouldn’t let your gas tank get close to empty is in the case of the car runs out of fuel and you’re not being close to a gas station.
 Running out of gas can be dangerous depending on where you are driving as you do not want to have to pull over in a dangerous area.
 Keeping more gas in the tank will save the frustration of having to search around for a gas station and then having to go back and put what little you could carry (if you have some type of container) into the tank.

 Risk of Damaging the Fuel Pump